peterhinch/micropython-async/gps/README.md

 It should return `True` if the sentence was successfully parsed, otherwise `False`.

+Where a sentence is successfully parsed, a null `reparse` method is called.
+This may be overridden in a subclass.

+## 6.2 Special test programs

+These tests allow NMEA parsing to be verified in the absence of GPS hardware

+ * `astests.py` Test with synthetic data.
+Run on CPython 3.x or MicroPython.
+ * `astests_pyb.py` Test with synthetic data on UART.
+GPS hardware replaced by a loopback on UART 4.
+Requires CPython 3.5 or later or MicroPython and `uasyncio`.

 # 7. Notes on timing

-At the default baudrate of 9600 I measured a time of 400ms when a set of GPSV messages came in.
+At the default baudrate of 9600 I measured a transmission time of 400ms when a set of GPSV messages came in.
 This time could be longer depending on data.
-So if an update rate higher than the default 1 second is to be used, either the baudrate must be increased or the satellite information messages should be disabled.
+So if an update rate higher than the default 1 second is to be used, either the baudrate should be increased or satellite information messages should be disabled.

 The PPS signal on the MTK3339 occurs only when a fix has been achieved.
 The leading edge occurs on a 1s boundary with high absolute accuracy.
 It therefore